Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Code Design

-\begin{remark} Assigning bit values from $\{0,1\}^m$ to $\vd^m$ on each branch $(i,\vd^m,j)\in\set{B}$ of the superchannel significantly influences the block error probability of the outer code.
-Therefore, the final step in establishing the connection between the superchannel and the outer code stage is to assign optimal values to $\vd^m\in\{0,1\}^m$ so as to minimize the block error probability at Bob's decoder.
-By adopting a multi-stage decoder as in~\cite{1055718} (see Fig.~\ref{Fig:decoder}), determining the values of $\vd^{l-1}$ ($1 \leq l \leq m$) ensures that the performance of the $l$-th LDPC decoder depends only on the assigned bit values to $d(l)$~\cite{1397934}.
+\begin{remark} The choice of bit assignment from the set $\{0,1\}^m$ to $\vd^m$ on each branch $(s(t-1),\vd^m,s(t))\in\set{B}$ of the superchannel significantly influences the block error probability of the outer code.
+Therefore, the final step in establishing the connection between the superchannel and the outer code stage is to assign optimal values to $\vd^m\in\{0,1\}^m$ such that the block error probability at Bob's decoder is minimized.
+By adopting a multi-stage decoder as in~\cite{1055718} (see Fig.~\ref{Fig:decoder}), determining the values of $\vd^{l-1}$ ($1 \leq l \leq m$) ensures that the performance of the $l$-th LDPC decoder depends only on the bit values assigned to $d(l)$~\cite{1397934}.
 Accordingly, starting with $l=1$, we search for the optimal values of $d(l)$ that minimize the error probability of the $l$-th BCJR decoder in Fig.~\ref{Fig:decoder} at the first iteration, assuming the previous messages $(\vm^{(1)},\ldots,\vm^{(l-1)})$ have been successfully decoded.
-The resulting bit assignments to branches of the superchannel in Example~\ref{ex:supchatr} are stated in Table~\ref{tbl:trellis2} (Appendix~\ref{apx:tb}). \end{remark}
+The resulting bit assignments to branches of the superchannel in Example~\ref{ex:supchatr} are listed in Table~\ref{tbl:trellis2} (Appendix~\ref{apx:tb}). \remarkend \end{remark}